Back to Blog

 How to Stop Tilting in Competitive Games (The Data-Backed Method)

 If you've ever gone on a 5-game losing streak when you were clearly the best player in half those games, you've been tilting.
-It's the most expensive habit in ranked gaming.
+It's the most expensive habit in ranked gaming — and the most fixable, once you understand what's actually happening.

 What Is Tilt, Actually?